 5. Important documents

-Make sure to pack all of your important documents like your state identification, insurance for you and your soon to be born baby and medications that you take (if you take any).
+Make sure to pack all of your important documents like your state identification, insurance for you and your soon to be born baby and medications that you take (if you take any). be prepared for all of the paperwork you’ll be doing in the hospital.

 Here are some good camera options if you need :